abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **N-dimensional arrays**

-!!!
-Info ""
 You can also create an N-dimensional array of arbitrary rank.
 For example, here's a 3D array (rank=3), with shape `(2,3,4)`:

 ```py
 np.zeros((2,3,4))